Volodymyr-M/docs/_tabs/tasks.md

 While planning your project you enter Durations as estimates, meaning that the duration is a reasonable guess of how much time a task will take for all resources involved.

 Don't confuse **Duration** with **Work**.
-You can have, for example, 3 people working on your task, but if they complete it in 1 day, you set the Duration of the task to 1 day.
-If these 3 people are assigned to the task, Ingantt calculates Work property for you as 3 days.
+You can have, for example, 3 people working on your task, but if they complete it in 1 hour, you set the **Duration** of the task to 1 hour.
+If these 3 people are assigned to the task, Ingantt calculates **Work** property for you as 3 hours.

 Duration can be changed using **Duration** field in **Task Properties** dialog.